*This article was updated June 2020*

 Eliminating the Barriers to Measuring Professional Services Profitability

-Measuring profitability in a professional services firm can be tricky.
-These are just five of the most common objections that firms face when trying to establish frameworks for profitability measurement.
+Measuring profitability in a professional services firm can be difficult, and the myths discussed in this article represent only five of the most common objections that firms face when trying to establish frameworks for profitability measurement.
 Regardless of how successful or sophisticated your professional services firm may be, one fact remains—real-time visibility into profitability drives stronger margins.

-So if any of the excuses outlined in this post sound familiar to you, maybe it’s time to take a look at how your firm organizes their work, the systems and tools that support their delivery process, and the flow of information necessary to deliver successful projects.
-At the end of the day, what professional services firm wouldn't want more on time, under budget, high quality, and profitable projects?
+If any of the excuses outlined in this post sound familiar, it may be time to take an in-depth look at how your firm organizes their work, the systems and tools that support their delivery process, and the flow of information necessary to deliver successful projects.